 - Explore their own leadership style in a professional environment

-- Observe how theory is applied to practice in the community services
+- Observe how theory is applied to practice in the community space

 - Expand their professional networks and form peer relationships

 - Enhance their professional skills related to the community services sector

 - Engage in dialogue about community issues that matter to them

 - Be a part of a multicultural and multi-faith professional learning environment